vc1492a/vidhop.tv/readme.md

 ### Future Updates

+- fix load bug (moslty in Chrome but also occurs in Safari)
 - HTTPS and SSL, vidhop.tv goes secure
 - improve site animations (jQuery slide + fade)
 - center all site elements
+- highlight menu item when selected
 - info and support emails
 - privacy policy and terms of service
 - links to social media accounts